Message from the president

 The Age of Exploration not only paved the way for European conquest and trade, it also widened the horizons of science.
 By the second half of the 18th century, the link between travel and science was so widely acknowledged that it had become routine practice to include naturalists in all major voyages of exploration.
 The need to study natural phenomena in situ might seem self-evident.
 Some, however, considered that the main purpose of fieldwork was to collect specimens for the dispassionate examination of specialists back home.
 Truly meaningful study, they argued, required the kinds of resources that were not available to those in the field.
 As the renowned French naturalist Georges Cuvier put it, ‘it is only in one’s study that one can roam freely throughout the universe’.
 In the context of this debate, Nicolas Baudin’s voyage of discovery to Australia (1800–1804), which included both specialist field collectors and aspiring young savants, proved pivotal.
 Drawing on a range of archival sources, the essays presented here offer fresh perspectives on Baudin’s scientific voyagers, their work and its legacy.
 What emerges is a deeper appreciation of the Baudin expedition’s contribution to the pursuit of science, and of those who pursued it.

-Save the Date2022 Bastille Day French Festival Sat 16 – Sun 17 July 2022!
+Bonjour!
+My name is Véronique Duché and for me it is a great honour to be the President of the 2022 Bastille Day French Festival Sat 16 – Sun 17 July 2022!
 I joined the committee in 2020 and served as Secretary before stepping up to the role of President, taking over from Myriam Boisbouvier-Wylie, our French Honorary Consul-General.
 These are very big shoes to fill, but I will do all I can, with the support of the wonderful team we have this year, to offer the best-ever Bastille Day Festival!

 ISFAR members will know that Véronique is also Vice President of ISFAR, and A.R.
 Chisholm Professor of French at the University of Melbourne.